Allegro MicroSystems, Inc. (ALGM) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the company had gained 4.57% over the past month, lagging the Computer and Technology sector's gain of 9.07% and outpacing the S&P 500's gain of 3.44% in that time.
+Coming into today, shares of the company had gained 6.87% in the past month.
+In that same time, the Computer and Technology sector gained 11.52%, while the S&P 500 gained 6.1%.

-Investors will be hoping for strength from Allegro MicroSystems, Inc. as it approaches its next earnings release.
+Wall Street will be looking for positivity from Allegro MicroSystems, Inc. as it approaches its next earnings report date.
 In that report, analysts expect Allegro MicroSystems, Inc. to post earnings of $0.37 per share.
 This would mark year-over-year growth of 54.17%.
-Meanwhile, our latest consensus estimate is calling for revenue of $275 million, up 26.29% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $275 million, up 26.29% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.40 per share and revenue of $1.03 billion, which would represent changes of +9.38% and +9.28%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Allegro MicroSystems, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Allegro MicroSystems, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8% higher.
-Allegro MicroSystems, Inc. is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 3.4% higher within the past month.
+Allegro MicroSystems, Inc. currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that Allegro MicroSystems, Inc. has a Forward P/E ratio of 28.36 right now.
-Its industry sports an average Forward P/E of 20.4, so we one might conclude that Allegro MicroSystems, Inc. is trading at a premium comparatively.
+Digging into valuation, Allegro MicroSystems, Inc. currently has a Forward P/E ratio of 29.22.
+This valuation marks a premium compared to its industry's average Forward P/E of 24.23.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.